 Accepted products & tipping fees

-We’re also asking people at this time to please limit unnecessary visits to the landfill.
+We’re asking people at this time to please limit unnecessary visits to the landfill.
 These facilities need to remain open, and extra/multiple trips while people are Spring cleaning at home can overwhelm and put strain on these very important services.
 Due to increased traffic, please be patient and respectful of the public service staff on site.

 In addition, bird watching activities at the landfill have been suspended.
 This is in solidarity with public health efforts across British Columbia to limit gatherings in response to the COVID-19 pandemic.